 If you can only play one 1990s adventure game before you die, make sure that it’s Putt-Putt Travels Through Time.
 This is, hands down, the pinnacle of 1990s adventure gaming.

 I mean, compare it to the other series at the time.
 Some adventure series had off-color humor as their main selling point (Leisure Suit Larry, Simon the Sorcerer), while others boasted incredibly difficult and convoluted puzzle solutions (Monkey Island, Space Quest).
 Putt-Putt takes things in a different direction, with wholesome humor, puzzles that actually make sense, and talking cars that time-travel.
-Clearly, Putt-Putt Travels Through Time must be the best of the bunch.
+Clearly, Putt-Putt Travels Through Time is the best of the bunch.

 Pikmin (GC) – Michael Ridgaway